rust-util-collections/ruc/README.md

-# MyUtil
+# RUC

-A simple and friendly `error-chain`, with many useful utils as an addition.
+Rust Util Collection, a simple and friendly `error-chain`, with many useful utils as an addition.

 The painful experience of using `error-chain` gave birth to this project.
 It can adapt to almost all scenes without any special implementation.